 Chernobyl to the construction of the International Space Station.
 He was New Scientist’s San Francisco bureau chief during the dotcom boom and later its Boston Editor.
 He is also the author of the Physics arXiv Blog (@arxivblog).

-Our workshop will take place at Complexity Science Hub Vienna, Josefstaedter Strasse 39, 1080, Vienna.
+Our workshop took place at Complexity Science Hub Vienna, Josefstaedter Strasse 39, 1080, Vienna.

 Sew Workshop 1′ edition was held